alebialowas/Whatsapp_Sender/README.md

 # WhatsApp Sender

 A desktop application built with Python and Tkinter that allows bulk sending of WhatsApp messages through WhatsApp Web.
+The application's logic, comments, and variable names are written in Brazilian Portuguese to better serve the local community.

 ## Features